WWYDF/OpenPA/README.md

 *Spoiler Alert: It's hella scuffed.*

 This is a mod I developed for use in [my videos](https://youtube.com/@PerfectMachine/).
-It's not really designed for Public Use, so there might be hiccups here and there.
+In the latest update, I added the ability to wake up sleepers via talking in Mumble. 👀

 I do plan on making it so talking wakes sleepers up, though I have hit some roadblocks, and ultimately put the update on hold. *(I'm like 99% of the way there... :/)*